 Winners are awarded in 3 categories:

-• Picture Books
+• Picture Books (fiction and non-fiction)

 The winner for each category will receive a scholarship for both days of our annual Writers & Illustrators Working Conference, including all the keynotes, breakout sessions and lunch.
 Critiques and other extras are not included.